Military colours, standards and guidons: Turkey

-The Ottoman army often used verses from the Quran and Shahada (There is no god but Allah.
-Muhammad is the messenger of God) on their colours, which were usually in scarlet.
+The Ottoman army often used verses from the Quran and Shahada (There is no god but God alone, and Muhammad is his messenger) on their colours, which were usually in scarlet.
 This tradition continued during the First World War.
 When Ottoman Turkey joined the war on the side of the Central Powers in 1914, it declared a jihad against the Entente States.
 The modern Ottoman Turkish army used the Ottoman state coat of arms on one side of their standard regimental flags/standards and the Shahada on the other side in gold lettering.
-After the empire was abolished in 1922, this practice continued for a while in modern Turkey.
+Gold fringe was introduced as well to match those of other national armies.
+After the empire was abolished in 1922, this practice continued for a while in modern Turkey with the national republican arms replacing the Ottoman.